stebet/eveonline-third-party-documentation/docs/sso/authentication.md

 ## Verify the authorization code
 At this point your website has the authorization code.
 The only thing the authorization code is good for is to obtain an access token.

-It is also important to note that the authorization code is single use only.
+It is also important to note that the authorization code is single use only, and has a lifetime of only five minutes.

 You need to make a POST request to `https://login.eveonline.com/oauth/token` to exchange the authorization code for an access token.
 Example request:
 ```http